Claudette Hobbart

 "Sorry!
 I didn't mean to scare you.
 I shouldn't have snuck up on you like that."

 "No worries."
 Naomi took a few breaths to calm down.
-"I'm just a little hopped up from all the coffee."
+"I’ve probably just had too much coffee."

 "I wanted to see how you're doing, but I think I'm getting the picture."